What are the benefits of breastfeeding for the baby?

 - heart disease

-Your body uses energy to produce milk.
-Breastfeeding can therefore help you lose the weight you gained during pregnancy.
+Your body uses energy to produce milk, so breastfeeding can help you lose the weight you gained during pregnancy.

-Exclusive breastfeeding (feeding your baby only your breast milk) can also delay the return of your period for at least some time.
+Exclusive breastfeeding (feeding your baby only your breast milk) can also delay the return of your period for at least a while.
 But it's important to know that you can still get pregnant even if your period doesn't start.

 6 - Good for the planet

-Breastfeeding is good for your baby, for you and for the environment.
-Breast milk is produced and delivered directly to your baby – without any processing, chemical preservatives, packaging or waste.
+Breastfeeding is good for your baby, you, and the environment.
+Breast milk is produced and delivered directly to your baby—without any processing, chemical preservatives, packaging, or waste.

 7 - Good for the budget

 Breastfeeding saves you money.
 Having a baby can be expensive, so it's good to know that breastfeeding isn't expensive!
-Breastfeeding could save you hundreds or even thousands of dollars.
+Breastfeeding could save you hundreds, if not thousands, of dollars.

 Ask for breastfeeding advice and support, it's worth it!

 Learning to breastfeed can take time and patience.
-It is a skill that mother and baby learn together.
-Do not abandon!
-There are many people and groups who can help you, including:
+It's a skill that both mother and baby learn together.
+Don't give up!
+There are many people and groups that can help you, including:

 - family members and friends who have breastfed